payzeio/laravel-payze/README.md

 ### Log

 Enable/disable database detailed logging on every request/transaction.
 By default, the log is enabled on the local environment only.
 You can override the value from `.env` or directly from the config file.

+### SSL Verification

+Enable/Disable SSL verification in Guzzle client to avoid SSL problems on some servers.
+Enabled by default.

 ### Routes